soraisv2/landing-page-flylens/README.md

 ## Info

-This is a model of our **Moonshot** project called "*Dr-healer*".
+This is a model of our **Moonshot** project called "*FlyLens*".
 Moonshot end of pool project from Epitech